msvbg/parliament/README.md

 ```

 ## Examples
-One of the strengths of functional programming is how easily it composes.
+One of the strengths of functional programming is how it takes full advantage of composition.
 For instance, this is how you would define `flatMap` with parliament.js:

 ```js
 let flatMap = seq(map, flatten);